nelsonBlack/angular-graphQl-nestjs-cats-client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.1.

 ## Development server
-First set up server , you can find grapgql cats server at https://github.com/nelsonBlack/nestjs-mysql-graphql-sequelize-typescript after setting up and running server, run the client `npm start`
+###First set up server , you can find grapgql cats server at https://github.com/nelsonBlack/nestjs-mysql-graphql-sequelize-typescript

+###After setting up and running server, run the client
+`npm start`
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.